Zunaib/quixel-fe-task/README.md

 - Built re-useable components using AntD.
 - Stitched those components to create views.
 - Wrote some custom styles and media queries for manual responsiveness.
-- Added Redux to the views to Add Blog, View All Blogs, View Single Blog.
+- Added Redux to the views i.e. Add Blog, View All Blogs, View Single Blog.
-- Added Redux Persist to retain data on refresh.
+- Added Redux Persist to retain data of application state.
 - Tested out everything using dummy data in redux store.

 ## Guide To Run Application

-- Install npm dependencies by executing following in the terminal `npm install`.
+- Install npm dependencies by executing following in the terminal `npm install` in the root directory.
-- To see it running, execute `npm run start`.
+- To see it running, execute `npm run start` in the root directory.
 - Go to `localhost:3000` to see the application running.

 ---